krithikarangarajan-coe/imdb_ibia/README.md

 DEM toolkit invoked by the benchmarks is GPL-3.0 and is cloned at runtime, not included here.

-**Dataset (on IBIA): Open Access** under the DBT BIOTECH-PRIDE guidelines and FeED protocols.
-As confirmed by the IBIA/IBDC repository, this Open Access category is equivalent to CC BY (reuse and redistribution with attribution).
-Users accept the repository's data-use terms and applicable national regulations at the point of download.
+**Dataset: CC BY 4.0.** The dataset is available on MIDAS under an explicit Creative Commons Attribution 4.0 International (CC BY 4.0) licence (<https://creativecommons.org/licenses/by/4.0/>), and is distributed through the IBIA repository under the DBT BIOTECH-PRIDE "Open Access" framework (FeED protocols), which the IBIA/IBDC repository confirms is comparable to CC BY — reuse and redistribution with attribution.
+See [`DATASET_LICENSE.md`](DATASET_LICENSE.md) for details.
+Users accept the applicable repository's terms at the point of download.

 ## Contact